bicephale/BiPi/README.md

 **Login :** bmk
 **Password :** bicephale

+## Network

+Netconnectd seems to override (or disable) native DHCP daemon, need to edit **/etc/network/interfaces** and set eth0 to

+    iface eth0 inet dhcp

 ## Licence

 Unless otherwise specified, everything in this repository is covered by the following licence: